open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Quartz/README.md

 ## Filter traced operations

+This opening allows you to filter trace operations.

-For example you can trace only consume and handle operations using this snippet:
+For example you can trace only execute operations using this snippet:

 ```csharp
 // ...